 The heart muscles can actually weaken if you drink too regularly.
 This is called alcoholic cardiomyopathy.
-Symptoms include extreme tiredness, irregular heartbeat and in extreme cases, heart failure.
+Symptoms include extreme tiredness, irregular heartbeat and in extreme cases this can lead to heart failure.

 Alcohol and the liver

 Alcohol is quickly soaked up through the lining of the stomach and the upper part of the gut and into your bloodstream.
 The higher the concentration of alcohol, the faster it will be absorbed.
 From there, the alcohol is carried to your liver where it can damage liver cells and cause mutations.
 This could result in anything from cirrhosis to liver cancer over time.

 Alcohol and headaches

 Ethanol is a natural diuretic.
 This means that alcohol stimulates the body to excrete vitamins, minerals, and salt through the kidneys, which could lead to dehydration and chemical imbalances.
 Dehydration represents an imbalance of bodily fluids and nutrients in the body, affecting blood flow and pressure to the brain.
 This is a common cause of headaches.

 Alcohol can increase the amount of acid in the stomach and irritate the lining of the stomach.
 Drinking too much alcohol can cause gastritis, an inflammation of the stomach lining.
 This can bring feelings of pain and sickness while drinking but can also be a long-term condition.
 If untreated, gastritis could result in stomach ulcers.
 Drinking alcohol can both cause and irritate stomach ulcers, and if these are left without attention they can be fatal.